Far right

 BarcelonaThe clash between the Vox spokesperson in the Madrid City Council and also founder of the party, Javier Ortega Smith, and the leadership of the far right headed by Santiago Abascal It comes from far awayBut Ortega's "disrespect" towards the state leadership following the recent decision to remove him as municipal spokesperson has led to his definitive expulsion, according to reports.
 Vozpópuli And ARA has confirmed this with sources within the leadership.
 "He refuses to comply with an internal resolution adopted unanimously, and Vox is expelling him from the party as a precautionary measure," they maintain, following the executive committee's decision on February 12.

-Specifically, it was decided to replace him with Arantxa Cabello, but he flatly refused.
+Specifically, it was decided to replace him with Arantxa Cabello, but he flatly refused to accept.
 The leadership had indications that he might make dismissals within the municipal group and entrench himself, and they have expelled him swiftly.
 It should be remembered that Ortega is not only a councilor and holds the seat, which is personal and non-transferable, but he is also a member of Congress, where he could wage a battle.
 Ortega had repeatedly accused Abascal of setting up a party like "modus vivendi"...like a crony placement agency."
-He was first removed as deputy speaker in Congress, after having been removed as speaker and secretary general previously, then He was expelled from the state leadership And finally, this Wednesday he was expelled from the party – he is formally suspended from membership pending ratification of his full expulsion.
+First he was removed as deputy speaker in Congress—he had already been removed from the positions of speaker and secretary-general—then He was expelled from the state leadership And finally, this Wednesday he was expelled from the party – he is formally suspended from membership pending ratification of his full expulsion.

 According to sources within the leadership who confirmed this to ARA, the decision to replace him "was formally communicated to all councilors by the general secretary" and they were asked to "notify" the City Council immediately.
 But Ortega Smith refused to accept subordination to Cabello.